karmi/monittr/README.markdown

 ## Installation ##

-The best way how to install the gem is from the source:
+The best way to install the gem is from the source:

     $ git clone http://github.com/karmi/monittr.git
     $ cd monittr
     $ rake install

-Stable versions of the gem can be installed from _Rubygems_:
+Stable versions of the gem can be installed from Rubygems:

     $ gem install monittr

 ## Other ##

-The code is useful for the intended purpose as it is, but if you've got any feedback, suggestions or patches, please send me an e-mail or use _Github_ Issues/Pull Requests.
+The code is useful for the intended purpose as it is, but if you've got any feedback, suggestions or patches, please send me an e-mail or use Github Issues/Pull Requests.

-Check out the [_monit_](https://github.com/k33l0r/monit) gem for another Ruby interface to _Monit_.
+Check out the [`monit`](https://github.com/k33l0r/monit) gem for another Ruby interface to _Monit_.

 -----